shannon-greenlight/Melper/README.md

 # Making Changes
 The process of making changes usually starts with altering the schematic followed by other actions as required.
 This requires a properly configured KiCAD installation.
-Download the KiCAD [a link](https://github.com/shannon-greenlight/KiCAD) repo and follow the instructions in the README to install.
+Download the KiCAD [repo](https://github.com/shannon-greenlight/KiCAD) repo and follow the instructions in the README to install.
 The details are outlined below.
 Some steps are optional depending on what has changed.

 - Update schematic